-Choosing the right custom shower door isn’t just about looks — it’s also about how your space functions day to day.
-Two of the most popular options for bespoke designs are hinged and bifold shower doors.
-Both can be tailored to suit unusual spaces, sloping ceilings, or non-standard widths, but they behave very differently in terms of how they open and how much space they need.
+Choosing the right custom shower door isn’t just about looks, it’s also about how your space functions day to day.
+Our most popular options for bespoke designs are hinged and bifold shower doors.
+Both can be tailored to suit unusual spaces, sloping ceilings, and non standard widths, but they have different hinge mechanisms to suit different spaces.

 If you’re unsure which one is right for your bathroom, this guide breaks down the key differences to help you decide.